Miniature food: Inedible miniature food

-Inedible miniature food is made from materials like clay and resin.
+Inedible miniature food is made from materials like polymer clay, resin, and chalk pastels.
 It is more common than edible miniature food because it serves a wider variety of purposes, such as jewelry, handicrafts, and toys.
 Also, while ingredients used in edible miniature food are limited, there are more options when making inedible miniature food.
 The food and the utensils are usually made of polymer clay and dry glue.
 The artists use dedicated modeling tools to mould and shape the food; sometimes utensils such as sewing needles and toothpicks are also seen in the process of moulding and shaping.

 People can purchase these tiny creations to decorate their households or workplaces, and some buy miniature food as gifts, or to collect.

 Artists

 Tomo Tanaka, who lives in Osaka, makes items in 1:12 and 1:24 scale for display.

 The YouTube channel Miniature Space uploads videos of making edible miniature meals with ingredients like quail eggs, chicken, and fish.
 Caroline McFarlane-Watts of Tall Tales Productions makes miniature items in 1:12 scale for film, TV, display, and collectors, and YouTube videos.

 Shay Aaron, a miniature-food jewelry artist, makes jewelry collections with the polymer clay Fimo and other materials, such as metal and paper, in 1:12 scale.